thomaxxl/safrs/README.md

 The ```send_mail``` method is documented with the ```jsonapi_rpc``` decorator.
 This decorator generates a schema based on the function documentation.
 This documentation contains yaml specification of the API which is used by the swagger UI.

+[api_methods.py](safrs/api_methods.py) contains a couple of methods that can be used in your models.

 The yaml specification has to be in the first part of the function and class comments.
 These parts are delimited by four dashes ("----") .
 The rest of the comment may contain additional documentation.

 <a class="mk-toclify" id="class-methods"></a>